 The metal levels show the amount of cost-sharing required by the plan.
 Metal levels do not give consumers a signal about the plan’s provider network size, quality, or any other aspect of coverage.

 Q 16: What services/benefits must plans cover?
-What are essential health benefits?
+What are essential health benefits (EHB)?

 Many plans sold in the individual and small group market, including all of those sold through the [insert name of state exchange] and [insert name of state SHOP exchange] must cover, at a minimum, a comprehensive set of benefits known as essential health benefits (EHB).
 These EHB include the following: